GasStationManager/WakingUp/README.md

 ## Pipeline

 - `code_contests_sample_passed.jsonl`: 10 autoformalized problem instances, created from `code_contests` data set via the FormalizeWithTest pipeline.
+- `easy_with_tests.jsonl`: CodeProofBenchmark problems, with test cases automatically generated using the script `pbt/make_tests.py`
 - in the repo directory, do
 ```
 poetry shell